 Anime is lighting up in North America and around the world.
 Simply put, people watch more anime now than they ever have before.
 Luckily, there are actually a ton of great anime on most streaming services.
 It’s mostly a matter of finding them.
 We’ve covered the best anime on Netflix and Hulu, but if Amazon Prime Video is part of your subscriptions, we have that too.
 It’s quite the plentiful platform as others for anime, but good gems are thre.
 Here are the best anime on Amazon Prime Video.

-Amazon is a bit of a weird case.
-The company not only streams video but also sells it.
-For the sake of simplicity, we’re going to cover anime you stream from the platform as part of the platform and not ones you have to purchase.
+The Prime Video platform streams video, but also sells it.
+Confusing at times, but for simplicity, we’re going to cover anime you stream from the platform as part of the platform, not ones you have to purchase.
+No extra costs.

-Finally, we have one more distinction.
+Finally, one more distinction.
 There are some excellent anime on Amazon Prime without complete seasons.
 For instance, we highly recommend Blue Exorcist.
 However, season one isn’t available on Amazon Prime Video.
-We’re not going to recommend anime in those types of situations.
+We’re not going to recommend anime in those types of situations, although it’s great.

 Dororo – Dark fantasy

 Dororo is one of the oldest properties on the list.
 The manga originally launched in the 1960s with an anime in the late 1960s.
 However, a modern adaptation aired in the late 2010s and this is that newer version.
 The show revolves around a ronin (a Samurai without a master) who was born massively disfigured because his father struck a deal with some demons.
 Dororo joins up and helps the ronin defeat more demons.
 There is obviously more there but we don’t want to spoil anything.
 It’s a darker show as the genre implies.
 The show runs for 24 episodes.